Immunization Self-Reporting

 All residents born on or after 1957 require 2 documented doses of a measles containing vaccine, or laboratory evidence of immunity.

 All residents born between 1957 and 1969 require 1 documented dose of a mumps containing vaccine.
-Proof of 2 documented doses of mumps containing vaccine is required for those born after 1970.
+Proof of 2 documented doses of a mumps containing vaccine is required for those born after 1970.

 Hepatitis B